ZERO2FIVE is actively involved in a number of initiatives that support the food and drink industry in Wales.

-Welsh Government’s Project HELIX provides funding support for research into global food production, trends and waste to help small to medium sized food manufacturers across Wales to increase production and reduce waste.
+Project HELIX provides funding support for knowledge transfer in relation to global food production, trends and waste to help small to medium sized food manufacturers across Wales to increase production and reduce waste.

 Click here for more information about the HELIX programme